Amazing Thailand: A Preview of Bangkok

-Now I’m back!
-It’s the fourth day of our Southeast Asia trip when we left Siem Reap and moved on to Bangkok.
+It was the fourth day of our Southeast Asia trip when we left Siem Reap and went to to Bangkok.
 Certainly, we’re going to miss this quaint town.
-Although it was just a short visit seeing the famous tourist attractions here, positively we had so much fun in exploring the Kingdom of Wonders.
+Although it was just a short visit seeing the famous tourist attractions in Siem Reap, we had fun exploring this Kingdom of Wonders.
 The temples are truly charming and extravagant.

-Unlike from the two previous short visits we had during this leg, Thailand has been a different one in terms of the travel duration as we had spent about 5 or 6 days to explore the country, its city, culture, food and of course its notable beaches.
+Unlike from the two previous short visits we had during this leg, Thailand has been a different one in terms of the travel duration as we had spent 6 days to explore the country, its city, culture, food and of course its notable beaches.
 Thailand which is officially called as Kingdom of Thailand and formerly known as Siam is located at the center of Indochina peninsula in Southeast Asia.
 The country is a constitutional monarchy, whereby the Prime Minister is the head of government and a hereditary monarch is head of state.
 The country is currently headed by King Rama IX.
 The most common religion in this country is Theravada Buddhism.
-The culture of Thailand has been molded by several influences including India, Lao, Burmes, Cambodian and Chinese To know more information about this country, you may check it on wikipedia.com.
+The culture of Thailand has been molded by several influences including India, Lao, Burmes, Cambodian and Chinese.

 Crossing the Border